 Male Infertility Treatment

 Perhaps because the woman carries the baby, we often consider infertility solely a female problem.
 In fact, up to 50 percent of all infertility cases involve the male partner.
 If male fertility issues are suspected based on the results of a semen analysis, we may refer him to a male fertility specialist or an andrologist, who specializes in male reproductive problems.
 Just as reproductive endocrinologists are gynecologists sub-specialized in treating female infertility, andrologists are urologists specially trained to treat male infertility.
-PFC works closely with the only two andrologists in San Francisco, Dr. Paul Turek and Dr. Ira Sharlip.
+PFC works closely with the only two andrologists in San Francisco, California, Dr. Paul Turek and Dr. Ira Sharlip.

 As with female infertility, there are a number of treatments to successfully address various male infertility diagnoses.
 When recommending a given male fertility treatment option, we consider three important factors:

 Because male infertility may require months of treatment, any treatment plan will consider age of the female partner, as this is a crucial element in fertility success.